openstack/ironic-specs/specs/approved/ramdisk_deploy_virtual_media_boot_iso.rst

 * Implement support to pass an explicit boot ISO into the ramdisk interface.
 * Implement support to inject configuration into the boot ISO.
-* Document this functionality for the ramdisk interface.
+* Document this functionality for the ramdisk interface covering how to leverage this feature.

 Dependencies
 ============